pevans-gfz/main/apps/gui-qt/scolv/descriptions/scolv.rst

 :ref:`custom commit buttons <fig-scolv-custom-commit>` can be added by
 configuration: Add, enable and configure a custom commit profile in :confval:`olv.customCommits`.
-With custom commit buttons origin and event paramters can be set, e.g.:
+With custom commit buttons origin and event parameters can be set, e.g.:

 * Origin status
 * Fixing the origin